RetroDECK/ES-DE/USERGUIDE.md

 ![alt text](images/es-de_application_updater.png "ES-DE Application Updater") _This is what the application updater looks like when the update process has been completed._

-**Linux .deb package**
+**Linux AppImage**

-Upgrading ES-DE using this package type is very straightforward, just run it through the package manager of your operating system and the process should be entirely automatic.
+Use the built-in application updater as described above.

 **Linux AUR**

 AUR upgrades should be automatically handled via your package manager and it should be a completely automatic process.
 When a new release is available you should be notified of this.

-**Linux AppImage**

-Use the built-in application updater as described above.

 **macOS**